-- (i) One Church of England diocese representative; - (ii) One Roman Catholic diocese representative; and - (iii) Two parent governor representatives.
+- (i) One Church of England diocese representative; - (ii) One Roman Catholic diocese representative; and - (iii) Two parent governor representatives representing any constituency determined by the Committee from time to time.

 The representatives shall not vote on matters other than those relating to education, though they may stay in the meeting and speak.